 Dutch Oven - a heavy, enameled cast iron cooking pot that is really great at conducting and retaining heat.
 With the tight-fitted lid, this pot truly earns its oven moniker.
 Dutch ovens perform flawlessly both on the stovetop and inside the oven, making them the perfect tool for braising.

-A more affordable option would be the Lodge enameled cast iron Dutch oven, consistently scoring great reviews among home cooks.
+A more affordable option would be the Lodge enameled cast iron Dutch oven, which consistently scores great reviews among home cooks.

 Now that we got the tools out of the way, let’s dive in and make braised short ribs in the dutch oven.